John Ryals

 John L. Ryals (March 27, 1933 – July 19, 2017) was an American politician and attorney in the state of Florida.

 Ryals was born in Plant City, Florida.
-He worked in the advertising and public relations industry, and is also a citrus farmer.
+He worked in the advertising and public relations industry, and was also a citrus farmer.
 He served in the Florida House of Representatives from 1966 to 1980, representing district 63.
-He is a member of the Democratic Party.
+He was a member of the Democratic Party.